zammad/zammad-admin-documentation/manage-trigger.rst

 **1. Determine the ticket attributes (conditions)**

-...to limit the tickets on which an action is to be performed (these can also be arbitrarily combined and thus specified):
+Specify for which type of tickets an action should be executed (these can also be arbitrarily combined and thus specified):

 .. image:: images/manage/Zammad_Helpdesk_-_Triggers10.jpg

+The following attributes can be selected and used as a condition:

 Ticket attributes:
   Define matching ticket attributes for which a trigger will be executed.
 You can also distinguish between creating and updating tickets (it’s called action).